-13.3.14.
+13.3.12.
 Street Connectivity

-As development occurs, streets should maintain high connectivity for pedestrians, cyclists, and vehicles to provide a variety of safe, viable transportation options.
-A wellconnected road or path network has many short links, numerous intersections, and minimal dead-ends.
+- (i) As development occurs, streets should maintain high connectivity for pedestrians, cyclists, and vehicles to provide a variety of safe, viable transportation options.
+A well-connected road or path network has many short links, numerous intersections, and minimal dead-ends.
 New roads, pedestrian walkways, and bicycle facilities added to serve new projects should improve connectivity.
-As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations.

-(ii) As development occurs surrounding Paseo del Norte and Unser Boulevard, grade-separated crossings and/or special signalization for pedestrians and cyclists should be considered to impove access to support land uses as well as improve safety for all modes of transportation.
+As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations. - (ii) As development occurs surrounding Paseo del Norte and Unser Boulevard, grade-separated crossings and/or special signalization for pedestrians and cyclists should be considered to improve access to support land uses as well as improve safety for all modes of transportation. - (iii) Property owners, developers, and the City should coordinate with MRCOG to identify and plan new thoroughfares in the area.
+Streets identified as collectors within the Volcano Heights Town Center and throughout residential subdivisions should be able to accommodate circulator buses and/or shuttles that could connect with BRT stations and other transit infrastructure.